johnsusek/vue-test-declarative/README.md

 # Tips

 💡 Set the syntax highlighting in your editor to vue, vue-html, or xml when working with .vuetest files.

-# Feedback

-**Feedback encouraged**, please file a github issue.
-This is the early days of this project so your feedback is critical in guiding the design!

-# Contributing

-**Contributors wanted**, I am actively looking for people to help with this project.
-There is a lot of work left to do, including the design of the API.
-If you like the idea of this project and want to help out, please email john@johnsolo.net.